All of Us Schools’ Campaign

 Follow us on social media to keep up with our campaign #FaithsAgainstDomesticAbuse.

 At WIN, we have found that through working with women for over 15 years, that the strongest interfaith relationships are often built on the surprising connections, similarities and shared experiences that we have with others.
 Even those from vastly different faith and cultural backgrounds can find connections over a shared love of food, a shared experience or cultural practise.

-To mark this extraordinary year and a different kind of Interfaith Week, we focused on ‘Unexpected Connections’.
+To mark 2019, an extraordinary year and a different kind of Interfaith Week, we focused on ‘Unexpected Connections’.
 We received poems, drawings, written accounts and stories from our members showing how their involvement in interfaith work had bought about enriching and surprising relationships with those they’d least expect.

 “Through dialogue, understanding and respecting each other’s culture, religion and traditions, I have found many similarities and few differences.
 I have made many friends amongst my fellow WIN members and feel empowered to contribute to greater unity, peace and harmony within our diverse communities.”